openhab/openhab1-addons/bundles/binding/org.openhab.binding.tcp/README.md

 - `<` for inbound-triggered communication, whereby the openHAB runtime will act as a server and listen for incoming connections from the specified `<ip address>:<port>`
 - `>` for outbound-triggered communication, whereby the openHAB runtime will act as a client and establish an outbound connection to the specified `<ip address>:<port>`

-`<command>` is the openHAB command. `<command>:` can be omitted or be '*'.
+`<command>` is the openHAB command. `<command>:` can be omitted or have the value '*'.
 Omit the command if using generic mapping via transformations, or if no mapping is needed.

 `<ip address>` is the hostname or IP address in dotted notation of the remote host.